Why are Moebius’ 2001 kits so disappointing?

 There are many features on their kits which never existed on the original models, but which they duplicated from fan-made models.
 Seriously.
 This is a typical example of the sloppy and uneven research they did for their kits.

 For instance their EVA pod has features, like a pointy top camera cone, which are directly copied from the Scott Alexander garage kits, and which are wrong.
-The large Orion has two large strips running around the whole body.
-These are copied from a hobbyist's model build, and only exist because he glued two styrene strips on his model to conceal a join.
+Or take their 1:72 Orion, which has two large strips running around the whole body.
+These are copied from a hobbyist's model build, and only exist because he glued two styrene strips on his model to conceal a join on his garage kit.
 None of these things are on the real models and sets.

 By comparison the Moebius Aries 1B kit is considerably more accurate in most areas, presumably because the original Aries model is on exhibit in Los Angeles and lots of good photos exist.